PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 5.6 Bone Fracture

 Several published observational studies suggest that PPI therapy may be associated with an increased risk for osteoporosis-related fractures of the hip, wrist, or spine.
 The risk of fracture was increased in patients who received high-dose, defined as multiple daily doses, and long-term PPI therapy (a year or longer).
 Patients should use the lowest dose and shortest duration of PPI therapy appropriate to the condition being treated.
-Patients at risk for osteoporosis-related fractures should be managed according to established treatment guidelines [see Dosage and Administration (2.2, 2.4), Adverse Reactions (6)].
+Patients at risk for osteoporosis-related fractures should be managed according to established treatment guidelines [see Dosage and Administration (2.2, 2.4) and Adverse Reactions (6)].

 5.7 Severe Cutaneous Adverse Reactions